kragen/derctuo/modern-material-processing.md

 Yttria-stabilized zirconia is already seeing some use in labware, but usually in a non-transparent form — though transparent YSZ is widely used for jewelry.
 It is outstandingly resistant to corrosion, fairly hard (though less so than alumina), and above all, tough.
+When hot (900°–1300°, maybe lower) it conducts electricity in the form of oxygen ions, and thus can be used to electrolytically add or remove oxygen from a hot reagent.

 Other [transparent
 ceramics](https://en.wikipedia.org/wiki/Transparent_ceramics) include